Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use AWS KMS to set up public and private keys for use with AWS CodeCommit.
 - [x] Set up the Git credential helper to use an AWS credential profile, and enable the helper to send the path to the repositories.
 - [ ] Use AWS Certificate Manager to provision public and private SSL/TLS certificates.
-- [ ] Generate encryption keys using AWS CloudHSM, then export the key for use with AWS CodeCommitl.
+- [ ] Generate encryption keys using AWS CloudHSM, then export the key for use with AWS CodeCommit.

 **[⬆ Back to Top](#table-of-contents)**